St. Louis Brain Injury Attorney

 - Explosions

-Brain injuries may result from blunt force trauma, sudden violent shaking, or penetrating injuries such as gunshots.
+Traumatic brain injuries may result from blunt force trauma, sudden violent shaking, or penetrating injuries such as gunshots.
 When the delicate tissues of the brain bump against the bony inner surface of the skull, the tissue may bruise, bleed, swell, or tear.
 Injuries to brain cells have long-lasting or permanent consequences.
 Brain cell regeneration is an area of medicine that remains unclear.
-The brain has to rewire itself to regain lost function and in many cases, victims of severe brain injuries never fully recover but may live with varying degrees of impairment.
+The brain has to rewire itself to regain lost function and in many cases, victims of severe brain injuries never fully recover but may live with varying degrees of impairment and brain damage.

 Consequences of a Traumatic Brain Injury